adagiolab/techup-sample-blog/README.md

 Note to self:
 - partials to be introduced during hands on? or much much later in the programme
 - remind participants to start and stop node server when you feel things are not working (need to restart when adding a new file)

+For Prisma:
+- npm install @prisma/client (if not yet installed)
+- npx prisma init (confirm with (y)es when prompted)
+- Need to create Postgres database on render (clickops)
+- Use External Database URL copy past from render into .env for DATABASE_URL